Security and Privacy Statement

 - Make assessments and decisions (automated and non-automated, including by profiling individuals) about the provision and terms of insurance; the settlement of claims and the provision of other services.

-- Provide insurance, claims and assistance services, and other products and services including claim administration, settlement and dispute resolution.
+- Provide insurance, claims and assistance services, and other products and services including services available through digital platforms, claim administration, settlement and dispute resolution.

 - Provide information and guidance relating to medical diagnoses and healthcare services to you and your family through our Healthcare Concierge service, should you wish to avail of it.